SEPTIC TANK PUMPING

 The heavier solids settle to the bottom.
 The settling process takes about 24 hours.
 Naturally occurring anaerobic bacteria break down and digest the organic material found in the waste water.
 This process produces sludge that accumulates at the bottom of the septic tank.
 The sludge and settled solids must be periodically removed to insure that they do not block the outlet or spill into the secondary treatment system.

 Don’t wait until your system shows signs of failure to begin maintenance.
-You should have a professional inspect your septic tank once a year.
+You should have a Septic Service Professional inspect your septic tank once a year.
 Solids that accumulate in the septic tank need to be periodically removed before problems occur.
 Keep a detailed record of inspections, pumping, repairs and other maintenance.

 Maintain Sludge And Scum Buildup